lokalized/lokalized-java/README.md

 As a translator, sufficient context and the power of an expression language are required to provide the best translations possible.

-As a project manager, it is preferable to have a single translation specification that works on the backend, web frontend, and native mobile apps.
+As a manager, it is preferable to have a single translation specification that works on the backend, web frontend, and native mobile apps.

 Lokalized aims to provide the best solution for all parties.